uvarc/workshop-site/content/lesson/ses-python-intro/welcome.md

 ### The Editor Pane

-If you are using Python 2.7, add the `future` line immediately after the triple-quoted section.
+If you are using Python 2.7, add the `from __future__ import print_function` line immediately after the triple-quoted section.

 If you type